top of page

 Mathematics is an integral part of our teaching and learning at Waimauku School.

 We encourage our students to undertake maths problems that present an appropriate level of challenge and we support them to consolidate their learning through identifying and understanding mistakes they may have made.
-We expect that our students will discuss and explain their thinking, as well as to justify their conclusions in mathematical discussions with their peers.
-Parents and whanau can support student learning at home through the revision of basic facts that are appropriate to their stage.
+In our classrooms students discuss and explain their thinking when working in mathematics, and are also learning to justify their conclusions or understandings in mathematical discussions with their peers.

 Clear Slime